-The specific roles and responsibilities for personnel managing, performing or verifying any work related to quality management, environment, OSH, R&D&I, information security, or integrity management are set out in this document, in the Integrity Management Manual, in the general procedures cited in the Annex9.6 or in the work-specific procedures set out in the quality plans cited in .6.1 authority corresponding to the Management representative in accordance with the provisions of ISO 45001, and to the Technical General Manager, the responsibility and authority corresponding to the Management representative, mentioned in section 5.3 of UNE 166002, as well as in section 5.3. of ISO 27001.
+The specific roles and responsibilities for personnel managing, performing or verifying any work related to quality management, environment, OSH, R&D, information security, or integrity management are set out in this document, in the Integrity Management Manual, in the general procedures cited in the Annex9.6 or in the work-specific procedures set out in the quality plans cited in .6.1

+The Chairman assigns to the TYPSA Group's General Manager of Management Systems the responsibility and authority corresponding to the Management representative in matters of quality management ISO 9001 and environmental management ISO 14001; to the Director of the Personnel Area, the responsibility and authority corresponding to the Management representative in accordance with the provisions of ISO 45001, and to the Technical General Manager, the responsibility and authority corresponding to the Management representative and authority corresponding to the Management representative in accordance with the provisions of ISO 45001, and to the Technical General Manager, the responsibility and authority corresponding to the Management representative, mentioned in section 5.3 of ISO 56001, as well as in section 5.3. of ISO 27001.
 The functions and responsibilities of the Compliance Committee in integrity management matters described in the Integrity Management Manual are attributed directly by the Board of Directors.
 It provides all of them with the necessary technical and financial means to comply with its requirements: